TheStaticVoid/StaTech-Industry/README.md

 # StaTech-Industry
 Minecraft 1.19.2 modpack focused on Modern Industrializations.
-Join us on [Discord](https://discord.gg/RDaJEnN3uS)
+Join us on [Discord](https://discord.gg/RDaJEnN3uS).
+Click [here](https://github.com/TheStaticVoid/StaTech-Industry/blob/main/MODLIST.md) for a full list of mods.

 This modpack includes the following mods no longer available on CurseForge: